nitikagupta1403/WeaveAI/papers/CLO-SKET/CLO_SKET_Final_Methods.md

 P(R_{2,\mathrm{low}}<R_{2,\mathrm{high}}).
 \]

-Intervals were obtained by resampling complete garment identities.
-No p-values were assigned to these outcome-defined, strongly overlapping groups, and the thresholds were not optimized against the data.
+Confidence intervals were obtained by resampling complete garment identities.

+Because the error bands are defined using the observed outcome, overlap strongly across threshold choices, and are not independent experimental groups, no inferential \(p\)-values were assigned to these band comparisons.
+The thresholds were not optimized against the data and are not interpreted as prospective reliability cutoffs.

+---

-## 3.13 Algebraically coupled calibration diagnostic
+## 3.19 Algebraically coupled calibration diagnostic

-Peak-shell magnitude error was
+Peak-shell magnitude error was defined as

 \[
 \Delta R_{2,i}